 The District of Mission has a strong commitment to preparing its citizens in the event of an emergency within the community and has taken several steps forward to assist with planning and preparing in the event of an emergency.

 In addition, the District supports a part-time Coordinator of Emergency Support Services and several volunteers who are called upon to assist community members during emergency situations.
 Such events as fire and flooding victims have been assisted by this organization.
-The District has a Emergency Social Service office located at 33330 – 7th Avenue Mission, BC.
+The District has a Emergency Support Service office located at 33330 – 7th Avenue Mission, BC.

 EMERGENCIES: DIAL 911